CartoDB/crankshaft/doc/15_tinmap.md

 Generates a fake contour map, in the form of a TIN map, from a set of scattered points.Depends on **CDB_Densify**.

-Its iterative nature let's the user smooth the final result as much as desired, but with a exponential time cost increase
+Its iterative nature lets the user smooth the final result as much as desired, but with a exponential time cost increase.

 ### CDB_TINmap(geomin geometry[], colin numeric[], iterations integer)